ieg-dhr/DigiKAR/MAPPING_en.md

 |Berufliche Tätigkeit     |Funktionsausübung|
 |Berufung                 |Vokation         |

-<p>In this example, "event_name" is the term in the input file that is to be replaced.
-The new term is in "event_type".</p>
+<p align="justify">In this example, "event_name" is the term in the input file that is to be replaced.
+The new term is in "event_type".
+  This relationship between the data is represented in two columns of the CSV file, which are read by the script.</p>